 The Hyderabad-based Gland Pharma will be acquired by the Shanghai Fosun Pharmaceutical Group for $1.3 billion, in what could be India's largest acquisition by a foreign firm in 2016.

-A supplier of variety of injectables, Gland, is largely (96 percent) owned by its founders Ravi Penmetsa and his family along with U.S. based private equity firm KKR.
-Fosun will acquire 86 percent stake in the venture, said reports.
+A supplier of variety of injectabes, Gland, is largely (96 percent) owned by its founders Ravi Penmetsa and family along with U.S. based private equity firm KKR.
+Fosun, sources told Reuters, will acquire complete stake from both.

 The Chinese firm is expected to benefit from Gland's technology used in the formulation of the hard to manufacture injectables, which the firm has pioneered over the years.
-Gland's acquisition in turn will add more shine to India's numerous low cost pharma manufacturers, said Reuters.
+Gland's acquisition in turn will add more shine to India's numerous low cost pharma manufacturers, said the news agency.

 It cited an ICRA report that said the opportunity in the U.S. was abound as nearly $16 billion worth patents on injectables will expire by 2019, while the market for these medicines were slated to grow 10 percent annually over five years there.
 The total market for injectables is estimated to be $144 billion with manufacturers benefitting the largest.